 Of course, in the first step, airlines will focus on the most prominent cost reduction measures: reducing workforce, provider streamlining, expenditure freeze, etc.

 If You Can’t Measure It, You Can’t Improve It

-Nevertheless, besides these essential measures, I genuinely believe that airlines have (and certainly will) focus on operational costs too.
-However, in order to do that, it is inevitable to have the right Key Performance Indicators (KPI) in place.
+Nevertheless, besides these essential measures, I genuinely believe that airlines have (and certainly will) focused on operational costs too.
+However, it is inevitable to have the right Key Performance Indicators (KPI) in place to do that.
 Always remember the saying: If you can’t measure it, you can’t improve it.

 In this context, I would like to introduce six KPIs with this blog post to help airlines control essential aspects of the operations.
 The KPIs focus on different facets of an airline’s operation.
 And I think this is required to establish a holistic view of an airline’s operational costs.

 Airline Cost-Control KPI #1: Compensation Costs